Backbase/backend-interview-snippets/questions.md

 # Questions about `Account.java`
 1. Are all fields defined with appropriate types?
 2. How would you implement the `equals` method?

+# Questions about `dto` package
+1. What are the problems with the fields defined?
+2. What do you think about the inheritance implemented?

+# Questions about `CustomerService.java`
+1. Is the class properly configured?
+2. How would you have implemented the `getNextTierPromotion(Customer)` method?
+3. Is there anything you would do in another way?
+If so, why?